maxxiimo/the-front-end-manifesto/information-architecting.md

 ### Gathering and Organizing Information

-There's more to gathering and organizing information than just creating a storyline.
-What follows are different techniques I use to gather all the blocks of information that will ultimately make up the users experience.
-I also highly recommend the book "[Don't Make Me Think][]" by Steve Krug.
+Before you begin coding though, it's important to take a few preliminary steps.
+What follows are different techniques I use to gather all the blocks of information that will ultimately make up the sites story, i.e. users experience.

+NOTE: Throughout this process I highly recommend referencing the book "[Don't Make Me Think][]" by Steve Krug.
 It’s a good read and everything he says is so darn obvious, and all there in one great reference.

 #### Index Card Exercise